sebastiangraz/sebastian-graz-dynamic/source/verbose/2016-09-13-code-your-own-emoji-weather-widget.html.markdown

 #### With the increasing support for the emoji Unicode, as well as Oxford Dictionaries announcing the teary-eyed emoji, (😂) word of the year 2015—tells us it's time to get with the times.

-Now getting with the times means creating a custom emoji weather widget with Javascript and JQuery!
+Getting with the times means creating a custom emoji weather widget with Javascript and JQuery!